Skip to main content

 Catena Sends Notification

 Catena sends an HTTP POST request to your configured webhook URL with event details in JSON format.
+Webhook events are typically delivered within 200–500 ms of the triggering event.

 Your System Acknowledges